wcm-io-caravan/caravan-rhyme/README.md

 To be able to retrieve HAL+JSON resources through HTTP you must first create an implementation of the [JsonResourceLoader](core/src/main/java/io/wcm/caravan/rhyme/api/spi/JsonResourceLoader.java) SPI interface.
 This is intentionally out of scope of the core framework, as the choice of HTTP client library should be entirely up to you.

-The interface however just consists of a single method that will load a HAL resource from a given URL, and asynchronously emit a [HalResponse](core/src/main/java/io/wcm/caravan/rhyme/api/common/HalResponse.java) object when it has been retrieved (or fail with a [HalApiClientException](core/src/main/java/io/wcm/caravan/rhyme/api/exceptions/HalApiClientException.java) if this wasn't possible)
+The interface however just consists of a single method that will load a HAL resource from a given URL, and emit a [HalResponse](core/src/main/java/io/wcm/caravan/rhyme/api/common/HalResponse.java) object when it has been retrieved (or fail with a [HalApiClientException](core/src/main/java/io/wcm/caravan/rhyme/api/exceptions/HalApiClientException.java) if this wasn't possible)

 ```java
 Single<HalResponse> loadJsonResource(String uri);